 reproduced with permission of the artist

-The Supreme Court's approach in civil cases, however, has been considerably less protective, which has contributed to the ever-growing justice gap and even worsened the indigent defense crisis.
+This has contributed to the ever-growing justice gap and actually worsened the indigent defense crisis.
 In fact, the United States now lags far behind the rest of the world when it comes to the right to counsel in civil cases.

 Why People Need Counsel